yuzutao1990/yucleiclab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %} Join Us

+Opening position (April 2026): A Research Officer position is immediately available.
+The role involves ~20% lab management and ~80% wet-lab experimental work.

 We always seek highly motivated students and young scientists to join our team and contribute to innovative **RNA- and DNA-targeted therapeutic discovery**.
-For inquiries or to apply, please email your **CV** and **brief research interest** to **Zutao Yu** at **yuzt@gis.a-star.edu.sg** with the email title “Internship/Scientist/Research Officer Application_ASTAR”.

-We welcome visiting scholars and students interested in chemical biology, nucleic acids, and genomic medicine.
+We welcome visiting scholars and motivated students (local interns) interested in chemical biology, nucleic acids, and genomic medicine.
 If you’re passionate about cutting-edge research in these areas, we encourage you to join us!
+For inquiries or to apply, please email your **CV** and **brief research interest** to **Zutao Yu** at **yuzt@a-star.edu.sg** with the email title “Internship/Scientist/Research Officer Application_ASTAR”.

 ---